 you are still on the plant based path, whichever one that may be, and loving it as much as I am.

 And maybe you will give veggies for breakfast a try (or not, no biggie!)?
 If you do, I’d love to see your photos on Instagram (you’re not on Instagram?
 Come on, get with the times!
 LOL).
 Just make sure to tag them with #365daysofveggiesforbreakfast.
 By using the hashtag, I’ll be able to see your post but you might also be able to get Instagram followers for your account as well!
 That is because people will be able to find your post by searching for the hashtag and if they like it, they could well follow you.
 If you are looking for large growth in the number of followers you have, then you might be better off using a growth tool like Kicksta.
 You can find Kicksta reviewd by Platypus Reviews if you want to learn more about it.
-If you’re a keen amateur cook, this could be a great way to boost your platform.
+If you’re a keen amateur cook, using the hashtag could be a great way to boost your platform.
 I’d love to see you on Facebook as well, but the powers that be at Facebook have decided that they need to make a profit, so they are tightly controlling the information that is being dissemintated from pages and they want us to pay to have people see our Facebook posts these days.
 Oh, the horror of it!
 Those capitalists!

 So really, how are YOU doing?